Wolbyworld/gpt_hover_chrome_extension/README.md

 ## Usage

 1. Highlight any text on a webpage
-2. A small popup will appear with the definition
-3. Click the language icons to get translations
+2. Wait 2 seconds for the input box to appear
+3. Either:
+   - Type your custom question and press Enter
+   - Click 📚 for instant definition
+   - Click 🌐 for quick translation
 4. Access your definition history through the extension popup

 ## Technical Details

-- Uses OpenAI's GPT-4 API for definitions and translations
+- Uses OpenAI's GPT-4 API for definitions, translations, and custom prompts
 - Built with vanilla JavaScript
 - Implements Chrome Extension Manifest V3
 - Features a retry mechanism for API rate limits